 - 12.1.
 LAC, and previously LAC (PLAC), will be given the highest priority for admissions, as per the requirements of our Admissions Policy. - 12.2.
 We will ensure that pupils are not singled out or treated less favourably because they are looked after, or have previously been looked after, by the state. - 12.3.
-A personal education plan will be created, and implemented, for all LAC and PLAC, to ensure that their education and development needs are fully covered, including appropriate transition and catchup support to ensure that they do not fall behind. - 12.4.
-We will ensure that any SEND that a LAC or PLAC has, are duly taken into account and addressed, whether this is with or without a SEND statement or EHC plan.
+A personal education plan will be created, and implemented, for all LAC and PLAC, to ensure that their education and development needs are fully covered, including appropriate transition and catch-up support to ensure that they do not fall behind. - 12.4.
+We will ensure that any SEND that a LAC or PLAC has, are duly taken into account and addressed, whether this is with or without an Education Health and Care Plan (EHCP).